What ATS stands for

 ATS is short for Applicant Tracking System, a software that helps to manage recruitment processes.

-What does ATS do
+What does an ATS do

-ATS is used primarily to manage job applications that the employer collects in the course of recruitment processes.
+An ATS is used primarily to manage job applications that the employer collects in the course of recruitment processes.
 These applications - that is, candidates' personal data and application documents - must be stored and tracked during and after the recruitment process.

 ATS systems are, in a way, similar to CRM systems that serve to manage sales processes.
 CRM systems deal with customers, but in ATS systems, the "customer" is the candidate.
 There are ATS systems integrated with CRM systems.
 Such integration is useful in particular for recruitment companies that conduct recruitment processes for their clients.

-How ATS improves the recruitment process
+How an ATS improves the recruitment process

 - searching for candidates by direct and indirect methods (job ads)

 - evaluation and selection

 - communication with candidates and other participants in the recruitment process

 All of the above processes are increasingly supported and automated using the latest technology, including the ever-evolving AI.
 This article will outline how ATS systems perform their tasks and help recruiters and hiring managers in their daily work